Wednesday, November 30th, 2016

 “We woke up to a new administration promising radical change.”

 The San Francisco-based Internet Archive is comprised of several different preservation efforts, spanning nearly every medium.
-As of 2012, the entire archive held 10 petabytes of data; for reference, Facebook’s entire photo and video collection totaled 100 petabytes around the same […]
+As of 2012, the entire archive held 10 petabytes of data; for reference, Facebook’s entire photo and video collection totaled 100 petabytes around the same time. […]

 No Comments